 15 of the 24 patients screened test positive for Enterovirus Type 71

 The outbreak has not been fully solved, a WHO official says

 Health officials continued on Monday to investigate the causes behind the mysterious deaths of 64 children in Cambodia after saying they had made an important discovery over the weekend.

 The Institut Pasteur in Cambodia tested samples taken from 24 patients and found 15 had tested positive for Enterovirus Type 71 – a common cause of hand, foot and mouth disease that can also cause severe neurological complications, mainly in children.

-"These results now give a good explanation to this outbreak," Dr. Philippe Buchy, head of the institute's virology unit, said in an e-mail.
-"We will get more results hopefully by next Tuesday or Wednesday."
+“These results now give a good explanation to this outbreak,” Dr. Philippe Buchy, head of the institute’s virology unit, said in an e-mail over the weekend.
+“We will get more results hopefully by next Tuesday or Wednesday.”

-But an official with the World Health Organization also noted that a “significant proportion of the samples” had tested positive for EV71, but it cautioned that the outbreak has not been fully solved, and more analysis is needed.
+The World Health Organization also noted that a “significant proportion of the samples” had tested positive for EV71, but it cautioned that the outbreak had not been fully solved, and more analysis was needed.

-Outbreaks "occur periodically in the Asia-Pacific region," according to the Centers for Disease Control and Prevention.
+Outbreaks of the enterovirus “occur periodically in the Asia-Pacific region,” according to the Centers for Disease Control and Prevention.
 Brunei had its first major outbreak in 2006.
 China had an outbreak in 2008.

 Though the detection of EV71 in Cambodia is significant, there may be other factors, said Dr. Beat Richner of Kantha Bopha hospitals.

-In their last hours of their life, the children suffered a "total destruction of the alveola(e) in the lungs,” Richner said.
+In their last hours of their life, the children experienced a “total destruction of the alveola(e) in the lungs,” Richner said.
 The patients also suffered from encephalitis, which is inflammation of the brain, he said.